Import Facebook Page Data to Google Sheets

 - At the bottom of this page, click Extend Access Token.

 - This will produce a long-lived User token.
-Click Debug to pull up a screen where you can copy it to your clipboard.
+Copy it to your clipboard.
+You can also take note of your page ID here.

 - Return to the Facebook Graph API Explorer.
 Paste the long-lived User token you just got into into the “Access Token” field.